 The path to successful value creation in an early-stage setting is based on three different parameters.
 First, the technology must have some kind of value-creating potential - that is, the functionality of the technology must be translated and implemented so as to provide a utility for a customer.
-Second, the technology itself has to work.
-Usually this is of considerable risk and uncertainty for early-stage technologies.
-Finally, the project and its owners have to appropriate the gains of the project - this means that the value generated from the technology has to be captured by the investors and developers of the project.
-Depending on industry characteristics, different control means can be applied in various ways to ensure appropriation of generated value.
+Second, the technologies.
+Finally, the project and its owners have to appropriate the gains of the project - this means that the value generated from the technology has to be captured by the investors and developers of the project22.
+Depending on industry characteristics, different control means can be applied in various ways to ensure appropriation of generated value23.
 One such tool that is particularly important for early-stage projects is the patenting instrument.
-In contrast to large firms, early-stage projects have very limited market power and control few complementary assets.
-At the same time, early-stage projects are often developed in collaboration with large actors or other research organizations where the patents, in combination with agreements, are crucial means for clarifying the control, ownership and the rules.
+In contrast to large firms, early-stage projects have very limited market power and control few complementary assets24.
+At the same time, early-stage projects are often developed in collaboration with large actors or other research organizations where the patents, in combination with agreements, are crucial means for clarifying the control, ownership and the rules25.
 Any serious evaluation of the value-creating potential of an early-stage technology should therefore include an analysis of the current and potential patent position of the project.

 As illustrated in Table 1, the patent position of a project can be analyzed from a number of different perspectives.
-For example, a central issue to clarify would be what claims have been manufacturing firms patent (or not).
+For example, a central issue to clarify would be what claims have been made, or could manufacturing firms patent (or not).
 NBER Working Paper Series 7552 (2001)

-&lt;sup>22 Day G, Schoemaker P. Wharton on Managing Emerging Technologies.
+22 Day G, Schoemaker P. Wharton on Managing Emerging Technologies.
 Wiley; 2004.

-&lt;sup>23 Cohen W, Nelson R, Walsh J. Protecting their intellectual assets: Appropriability conditions and why U.S.
+23 Cohen W, Nelson R, Walsh J. Protecting their intellectual assets: Appropriability conditions and why U.S.

-&lt;sup>24 Levin R, Klevorick A, Nelson T, Winter S. Appropriating the returns from industrial R&D. Brookings Papers on Economic Activity 3 (1987) 783-831.
+24 Levin R, Klevorick A, Nelson T, Winter S. Appropriating the returns from industrial R&D. Brookings Papers on Economic Activity 3 (1987) 783-831.

-&lt;sup>25 Petrusson U. Intellectual Property & Entrepreneurship: Creating Wealth in an Intellectual Value Chain.
+25 Petrusson U. Intellectual Property & Entrepreneurship: Creating Wealth in an Intellectual Value Chain.
 Center for Intellectual Property Studies; 2005.

-made, or could possibly be made, on the patents within the project.
+possibly be made, on the patents within the project26.
 A patent ownership analysis is usually a particular challenge in early-stage projects where the technology is being developed by several inventors associated with different institutions and contracts.
 Another aspect to analyze would be the current and potential control position of the project itself.
 That is, how effective can the patent position be in enabling the project owners and inventors both to control the development and to appropriate the gains from the technology?
 A third patent-based control issue to evaluate is the claims made by other actors, by mapping existing patent claims.
 By going through these three steps, the analyst will understand important opportunities and risks in going forward.

-Patent-based control issues for early-stage verification Analysis tools Clarifying patent ownership Title claim analysisBackground/foreground analysis Scope of Development of a patent- based control position to ensure appropriation Intellectual Asset analysis Patentability search Patent due diligence the article Patent infringement risk Intellectual Asset analysis Freedom to operate (FTO) search Claim chart analysis
+Patent-based control issues for early-stage verification Analysis tools Clarifying patent ownership Title claim analysisBackground/foreground analysis Scope of the Development of a patent- based control position to ensure appropriation Patent infringement risk Intellectual Asset analysis Patentability search Patent due diligence Intellectual Asset analysis Freedom to operate (FTO) search Claim chart analysis article